-Pool Tile Cleaning | Pool Tile Cleaning | Calcium Removal
+Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Calcium in Your Pool is Bad: Here’s Why and How to Remove It

-is good for your body.
+Calcium is good for your body.
 But when it comes to your pool, that’s a whole different story.

 In case you don’t know what that story is, this is it: Not good for your pool.
-So, what do you do in a situation where your pool is overrun with deposits of (also known as limescale)?
+So, what do you do in a situation where your pool is overrun with deposits of calcium (also known as limescale)?

 They’re whitish and look rather unsightly on your pool tiles.
 They could even be dangerous for your body when you swim in the water.